asifthedev/notes/mongo/Mongo Commands.md

 ## $push

-Push is used to add a new value in an array, yani jis field ki type array hogi to us array k ander age mujeh koee new value add karni hey to mey `$push` ka use karunga.
+Push is used to add a new value in an array, yani jis field ki type array hogi to us array k ander ager mujeh koee new value add karni hey to mey `$push` ka use karunga.

 ```mongodb
 db.students.updateOne(